Reed Park Master Plan

 Milestone #3: Create draft master plan

-Milestone #4: Public meeting to refine the preferred master plan (We are here.)
+Milestone #4: Public meeting to refine the preferred master plan.

 Sitting atop historic Craig's Hill, Reed Park has served as a city park facility since 1933, providing our community with views of the city of Ellensburg, as well as much of the Kittitas Valley.
 Reed Park has historically been used for a variety of purposes, some of which are very unique.
 Reed Park is a place to see weather events unfolding in real time.
 The spot to take out of town guests to show them our beautiful city and surrounding area.
 A place for our local teens to talk and hang out.
 A cheap seat to an event taking place inside the rodeo arena.
 However, over the course of the last 10 years there has been a significant increase in the number of cars driving to the park throughout the day, to the point where it impacts not only the immediate neighbors of the park but those living along or near Maple Street, Alder Street, and Poplar Street.